 The procedure to follow in NSW:

-3. The seller provides a receipt showing important informations: name, address, buyer’s and seller’s signatures, date of sale, price, plate number, Vehicle Identification Number (VIN) and the Registration certificate or other proof that he is the owner;
+2. The seller delivers the Notice of Disposal to the NSW Service by postal mail or in person + a receipt showing: name, address, buyer’s and seller’s signatures, date of sale, price, plate number, Vehicle Identification Number (VIN) and the Registration certificate or other proof that he is the owner;

 4. The buyer delivers in person to the NSW Service office: The transfer form, the receipt, two documents proving identity, an official proof of address in NSW.
 You can go to your bank to request a ‘Letter of Introduction’;